lucidworks/zeppelin-solr/README.md

 Usage: `search {query-params}`

 #### facet
-Issue a query with facet fields and display the facet counts
+Issue a query with facet fields and display the facet counts.
+No need to explicitly add `facet=true` for these queries

-Usage: `search {query-params}`
+Usage: `facet {facet-params}`

 #### stream
 Issue a streaming expression query and display the output as a table